igregson/wp-sqlite-make/README.md

-## WP-SQLITE-MAKE
+## WP SQLite Make

-A make file that creates a Wordpress install that uses an SQLite database (instead of the default MySQL).
+A single make file and command for creating a local WordPress install.
+Simple.

+Uses an SQLite database (via the [SQLite Integration plugin](https://wordpress.org/plugins/sqlite-integration/)).
+Say goodbye to phpMyAdmin (or having to remember MySQL terminal commands).
+Say hello to simple version control (a single file) and an agile dev setup.

 Use in collaboration with PHP's server for a dead-simple Wordpress development setup.

 ### Usage: